swajeet01/neem/README.md

 - A line starting with `%includes` specifies the files to be included in generated source files.
-- `%includes` must be followed by a ':' followed by list of header file to include, if a header file is a standard header, its name must be followed by '\*'.
+- `%includes` must be followed by a '=' followed by list of header file to include, if a header file is a standard header, its name must be followed by '\*'.
 - Each line not starting with `%` must describe a single AST class.
-- Each line not starting with `%` must start with a name of an AST class.
+- Lines describing an AST class must start with a name for that AST class.
-- Class name must be followed by a ':' separated by whitespace.
+- Class name must be followed by a '=' separated by whitespace.
-- Following the ':', a class member list separated from ':' by whitespace must describe the members of the AST class on same line.
+- Following the '=', a class member list separated from '=' by whitespace must describe the members of the AST class on same line.
 - Each class member must be described with its type following by member name separated by whitespace.